What is Thought Blocking, and How to Prevent It?

 Thought blocking, often misconstrued as intentional selective listening or filtering, is an involuntary difficulty processing information experienced by individuals with schizophrenia and is not a deliberate coping mechanism.

-Thought blocking is a sudden interruption in one's thought process or speech, often associated with certain psychiatric disorders (Williams, 2021).
+Thought blocking is a sudden interruption in one's thought process or speech, often associated with certain psychiatric disorders.
 Understanding the underlying causes, such as schizophrenia, seizures, and PTSD, sheds light on this phenomenon.

 Schizophrenia

-In individuals with schizophrenia, thought blocking can occur as a result of disorganized thinking patterns characteristic of the disorder.
+Schizophrenia has both positive and negative symptoms.
+Thought blocking is part of a positive cognitive symptom associated with disorganized thinking patterns characteristic of the disorder.
 For instance, a person experiencing schizophrenia may abruptly stop speaking mid-sentence or struggle to articulate their thoughts coherently due to intrusive hallucinations or delusions.
-These disruptions in thought flow can significantly impair communication and daily functioning, contributing to the overall symptomatology of the illness.
+These disruptions can intrude upon their thought processes and significantly impair communication and daily functioning.

 Seizures

 Certain types of seizures, particularly those affecting the brain's temporal lobe, can lead to episodes of thought blocking.
-The primary roles of the temporal lobe encompass speech processing, acquiring knowledge, forming memories, and regulating emotional responses (Novak et al., 2022).
+The temporal lobe's primary roles involve speech processing, acquiring knowledge, forming memories, and regulating emotional responses (Novak et al., 2022).

-For example, in temporal lobe epilepsy, seizures may disrupt normal cognitive processes, causing individuals to experience sudden pauses in their thought patterns or speech.
+For example, in temporal lobe epilepsy (TLE), seizures may disrupt normal cognitive processes, causing individuals to experience sudden pauses in their thought patterns or speech.
 These interruptions can occur abruptly and without warning, often leaving individuals confused or disoriented during and after the seizure episode.
+TLE is then associated with several psychiatric comorbidities (Vinti et al., 2021).

-In individuals with PTSD, thought blocking can occur as a result of reliving traumatic memories or experiencing intense emotional distress.
-For instance, during a flashback or intrusive recollection of a traumatic event, individuals may find themselves unable to maintain a coherent thought process or express themselves effectively.
+Thought blocking can occur when reliving traumatic memories or experiencing intense emotional distress.
+For instance, during a flashback or intrusive recollection of a traumatic event, individuals may be unable to maintain a coherent thought process or express themselves effectively (Huizen, 2021).
 These episodes of thought blocking can be triggered by reminders of the event or other stressors, further exacerbating symptoms of the disorder.

-Here are the treatment options for thought blocking:
+The following are then treatment options for thought blocking:

 Medication